-For more information about ghost lights, check out my book The True Ghost Stories Archive: Spooklights, available on Amazon in ebook and paperback.
+For more information about ghost lights, check out my book A Survey of North American Spooklights: Eyewitness Accounts and Information on 20 Anomalous Lights, available on Amazon in ebook and paperback.
 Below is a condensed version of the book.

 You may have seen ghost lights before, or heard about their existence in a location near you.
 Usually this phenomenon is described as a glowing ball or balls of light.
 The lights seem to come in every color of the rainbow, although at some sites the balls emit only one or two colors of light.
 The lights can sparkle, be stationary or in motion, high in the air or low to the ground.
 Generally the lights are said to exhibit some sort of bizarre behavior, such as vanishing or displaying evasive action when one moves too close to them.

 Many theories and legends surround these mysterious lights.
 Some scientific attempts at explaining the lights include reflections from nearby traffic or towns, ignited gas from marshland, and, where ghost lights exist near faultlines, some sort of sub-atomic particle reactions.
-Common folktales told by the locals usually involve ghostly Indian braves, phantom trains, or UFO’s.
+Common folktales told by the locals usually involve ghostly Indian braves, phantom trains and their decapitated railway workers, murdered women and/or children, or buried miners–tragic figures that can be connected with a lamp or torch.
 Unfortunately, encroaching development in many communities has seemed to extinguish some of the old reliable ghost lights, indicating that the lights probably do have a natural explanation.
+In fact, a few of the locations described in older stories I received effectively no longer exist due to civilization moving in.

 In his book Handbook of Unusual Natural Phenomena, William R. Corliss divides “nocturnal lights” into five categories: Will-o’-the-wisps, ghost lights, hot natural flames, UFO-like lights, and physiological and psychic lights.
 This website concerns itself with the first two categories.